 Probiotics may help in treating UC because they address the actual cause of the condition.

 UC is thought to be caused by problems with the immune system in the intestines.
 Your immune system helps your body fight disease, but it can sometimes lash out and target your own body in an effort to protect it from a perceived danger.
 When this happens, it’s called an autoimmune disease.

 In the case of UC, an imbalance of bacteria in the large intestine is thought to be the perceived danger that prompts the immune system to respond.

 Probiotics may help by providing good bacteria that help restore the bacterial balance in the intestine, eliminating the problem to which the immune system is responding.
 With the perceived danger gone, the immune system may soften or stop its attack.

 As we stated previously, probiotics may help increase the time between flare-ups and may make the symptoms of a flare-up less severe.
 Also, probiotics are likely less expensive than typical UC medications, and they may be safer over long periods.

 Probiotics may also protect against other bowel problems such as Clostridium difficile colitis and travelers’ diarrhea.

-That’s a lot of benefits, but there are a few cons of using probiotics with UC.
+There are a lot of benefits, but there are a few cons when using probiotics with UC.
 The main one is that they’re probably not useful in causing a faster remission during a flare-up of UC.